mi2bprob382/paulinarizzo.com/_posts/2025-03-10-pottery-classes-oaxaca.md

 **Private Classes**
 {: .text-center}

-If Tuesdays don't fit in your schedule or if you would like to use the pottery wheel, you can [book a private pottery class](/san-agustin-etla-private-ceramics-classes/){: .btn .btn--primary}.
+If Tuesdays don't fit in your schedule or if you would like to use the pottery wheel, you can [book a private pottery class](/san-agustin-etla-private-ceramics-classes/).

 ### What to know